BigDataBiology/GMGC-mapper/docs/usage.md

 ## Examples

-Input is genome sequence.
+1. Input is a genome sequence (`input.fasta`).

 ```bash
 gmgc-finder -i input.fasta -o output
 ```

+GMGC-finder will call `prodigal` to predict genes and then process each gene.

-Input is DNA/protein gene sequence.
+2. Input is DNA/protein gene sequences (`genes.fna` and `genes.faa`,
+   respectfully).

 ```bash
 gmgc-finder -nt_input genes.fna -aa_input genes.faa -o output
 ```

+# Processing metagenomes using NGLess

-If input is metagenome , you can use [NGLess](https://github.com/ngless-toolkit/ngless) for assemble and gene prediction.
+If your input is metagenome, you can use [NGLess](https://github.com/ngless-toolkit/ngless) for assembly and gene prediction and, then, pass the results to GMGC-finder.

-# NGLess

 ## Install